oicr-gsi/shesmu/ops-guide.md

 problem is internal to the action.

 The _external modification time_ is some time that the action self-reports that it thinks is useful.
-For Niassa and Vidarr workflows, this is the last modification time of the workflow run.
+For Vidarr workflows, this is the last modification time of the workflow run.
 JIRA actions show the last modification time of the ticket they are associated with.